-AWS Savings Plans: Everything you need to know about the AWS pricing change
+AWS Savings Plans: A guide to the November 2019 AWS pricing change

 Say hello to AWS Savings Plans.